-- 1. Remove/disengage any security devices that prohibit opening the computer. - Remove all removable media, such as compact discs or USB flash drives, from the computer. - 3.
-Turn off the computer properly through the operating system, then turn off any external devices. - Disconnect the power cord from the power outlet and disconnect any external devices. - CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
-You must disconnect the power cord to avoid damage to the internal components of the computer. - 5.
-Remove the computer access panel.
-See Removing the computer access panel on page 8. - 6.
-Locate the battery and battery holder on the system board. - NOTE: On some computer models, it may be necessary to remove an internal component to gain access to the battery. - 7.
+- 1. Remove/disengage any security devices that prohibit opening the computer. - 2.
+Remove all removable media, such as compact discs or USB flash drives, from the computer. - 3.
+Turn off the computer properly through the operating system, then turn off any external devices. - Disconnect the power cord from the power outlet and disconnect any external devices.

+CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
+You must disconnect the power cord to avoid damage to the internal components of the computer.

+- 5. Remove the computer access panel.
+See Removing the computer access panel on page 5. - 6.
+Remove the drive cage. - 7.
+Locate the battery and battery holder on the system board. - NOTE: On some computer models, it may be necessary to remove an internal component to gain access to the battery. - 8.
 Depending on the type of battery holder on the system board, complete the following instructions to replace the battery.